16 Sights in Lecce, Italy (with Map and Images)

 Show sight on map

 The church of Sant'Irene dei Teatini is a Catholic place of worship in the historic center of Lecce.
-It is dedicated to St. Irene of Lecce, patron saint of the city until 1656, the year in which Pope Alexander VII proclaimed the patronage of Lecce of a holy bishop: St. Oronzo.
+It is dedicated to St. Irene of Lecce, protector of the city until 1656, the year in which Pope Alexander VII proclaimed the patronage of Lecce of a holy bishop: St. Oronzo.

 Wikipedia: Chiesa di Sant'Irene (Lecce) (IT)

-4. Chiesa dei Santi Niccolò e Cataldo
+5. Chiesa dei Santi Niccolò e Cataldo

 Show sight on map

 The church of Saints Niccolò and Cataldo is a medieval church of Lecce.
 Together with the Optiguous Monastery it was founded in 1180 by the Count of Stirpe Normanna Tancredi d'Altavilla, who became king of Sicily.
-The construction of the temple represents a real 'model' that innovated and at the same time then directed the architectural and stylical dictates for the creation of the so -called 'new Romanesque hydrutin school' hugging the now stale architecture of the first Romanesque of Terra d'Otranto, where The Latin-Bizino-Epirota component merged with the style of the Alps.
+The construction of the Temple represents a real 'model' that innovated and at the same time then directed the architectural and stylical dictates for the creation of the so -called 'new Romanesque hydrutin school' hugging the now stale architecture of the first Romanesque of Terra d'Otranto, where The Latin-Bizino-Epirota component merged with the style of the Alps.
 Starting from Tancredi, stylistic models that survived for about two centuries until the construction of the church of Santa Caterina in Galatina, of the mid -fourteenth century; Arriving to dictate the architectural lines for the realization of the Cathedral of Matera.
 The Count donated the complex to the Benedictine monks, which followed in 1494, at the behest of Alfonso II of Naples, the Olivetan fathers who remained until 1807.
-In 1807 Napoleon sets high schools and the complex became high school.
-In 1870 the complex became the seat of the kindergarten and starting from the 80s, it is home to the faculty of cultural heritage.
+In 1807 Napoleon sets high schools and the complex became the Palmieri high school.
+In 1870 the complex became the seat of the kindergarten and starting from the 1980s, it is home to the faculty of cultural heritage.

 Wikipedia: Chiesa dei Santi Niccolò e Cataldo (IT)

-5. Chiesa di Sant'Anna
+6. Chiesa di Sant'Anna

 Show sight on map